dlpoole/Analog-Color-Organ-Light-Organ/README.md

 successive LEDs with selectable saturation and brightness.
 The hue can be varied or the rainbow trickled and a sparkle effect can be added and sped up or slowed.
 Those effects could be forked and recompiled for Arduino UNO with appropriate changes in pin assignments.
-Only the color organ function requires the greater CPU horsepower of the DUE.
+Only the color organ function requires the greater CPU throughput of the DUE.

-Libraries: This sketch requires the FastLED library from http://fastled.io and a fork of the library irlib2 from https: github.com/cyborg5/IRLib2 with unreferenced headers and code for IRLLibRecv removed since it throws errors if compiled for SAM3X8E.
+Libraries: This sketch requires the FastLED library from http://fastled.io and a fork of the library irlib2 from https: github.com/cyborg5/IRLib2 with unreferenced headers and code for IRLLibRecv removed since they throw errors if compiled for SAM3X8E.
 The forked library, renamed IRLibPCISamX, can be carried along with the files for this sketch and placed in the /libraries folder associated with the IDE, which then must be restarted to recognize it.